 Schizophrenia’s successful treatment depends upon both drugs and psychosocial/ support therapies.
 While medication controls its symptoms and psychosis (delusions, hallucinations, etc), it does not help the individual get a job, deal with social relationships effectively, increasing the person’s coping skills and help learn how to communicate with other people.
 If proper treatment is found, the individual may lead a successful life.

 In initial recovery, the individual may feel extremely lonely.
 Coping with the onset for the first time requires extensive support from loved ones.
-With this social support, understanding and determination, the individual can learn how to successfully cope with it and live their life.
+With this social support, understanding, and determination, the individual can learn how to successfully cope with it and live their life.
 Compliance with the treatment plan is of utmost importance.
 This is set up by the client themselves and the therapist/ doctor while maintaining the balance between medication and therapy.
-If a sudden stop of treatment occurs, it may lead to a relapse of symptoms.
+If the treatment is stopped suddenly, it may lead to a relapse of symptoms.

 Cognitive behavioral therapy (CBT) is very effective in the management of Schizophrenia.
 A therapy known as Acceptance and Commitment Therapy (ACT) is applied in cases of psychosis.
-It is a mindful-based therapy.
-The aim of ACT is reducing the patient’s suffering by enhancing the ability of tolerating psychotic symptoms including increasing their awareness and acceptance, reduction in focus and the impact of symptoms and redirection on core values.
+It is mindful-based therapy.
+The aim of ACT is reducing the patient’s suffering by enhancing the ability to tolerate psychotic symptoms including increasing their awareness and acceptance, reduction in focus and the impact of symptoms and redirection on core values.

 Cognitive remediation (CR) is a short-term intervention used to enhance the cognitive skills of social functioning in schizophrenic individuals.